R4EPI/sitrep/README.md

 **Detailed information about the project and the templates can be found at <https://r4epis.netlify.com>.**
-An online manual for the functions in {sitrep} can be found at
+A reference website for the functions in {sitrep} can be found at
 <https://r4epi.github.io/sitrep>.

 {sitrep} includes a number of other *R* packages which facilitate